-Suspension on a fat bike, but aren't those big tires your suspension?
+But aren't those big tires your suspension?
 Well yes… and no. The wide tires at low pressures take some of the edge off and smooth out smaller bumps very well.
-Once the bumps are bigger and more frequent, the hits can be harsh and the bike can tend to get bounced off line.
+Once the bumps are bigger and more frequent, the hits can be harsh and the bike can tend to get bounced offline.
 If the terrain you ride is rough and technical, then you might want to consider a fat suspension fork.
 If you are riding on mostly packed, groomed, or smooth trails you probably don't need a suspension fork or the weight it may add.
 Another thing to consider for cold temperature riding is that not all suspension or dropper posts are designed to work well below freezing.
 Full suspension fat bikes are few, but make sense for riding on rougher trails without snow.

 Using a Fat Bike as a Daily Trail Bike

 Plenty of folks use a fat bike as their daily driver trail bike.
 That said, it is not for everyone.
 It can be a viable option depending on your riding style and the terrain you ride.
 On loose or sandy terrain, they can offer unrivaled traction.
 Any situation where a regular trail bike does not have the float or grip, a fat bike can be beneficial.
 A fat bike is nowhere near as playful or nimble as a regular mountain bike.
 Riders who get aggressive might not like the undampened bounce of a fat bike at high speeds.
 Fatties are best as special terrain, off-season, or backup bikes

 Caring for a fat bikee is not too much different than for a regular mountain bike.
 This stands to reason, as most of the components are not necessarily fat specific.
 The biggest differences are the importance of tire pressure and rust/corrosion.